 Since the 1500s, people have used molasses to sweeten their food.
 Its distinctive taste is still called for in many recipes including gingerbread, sauces, cookies, toffee, baked beans, fruitcake, and molasses bars.

-Grab a spicy and sweet molasses bar to celebrate National Molasses Bar Day!
+Grab a tasty molasses treat to celebrate National Molasses Bar Day!